 Distant Language Relationships

-Alaska is home to two of the world's major language families: Eskimo-Aleut and Athabascan-Eyak-Tlingit (AET).
+Alaska is home to two of the world's major language families: Inuit-Aleut and Athabascan-Eyak-Tlingit (AET).
 For both of these families it is possible to use established linguistic methods to reconstruct an ancestral language, or proto-language, from which each of the languages is the family can be shown to descend through processes of regular sound change.
-The Comparative Eskimo Dictionary (ANLC Research Paper 9) provides information on proto-Eskimo-Aleut, and the Comparative Athabascan Lexicon provides information on Proto-Athabascan and its relationship to Eyak and Tlingit.
-Both the Eskimo-Aleut and the AET language families extend well beyond the borders of Alaska.
-The Eskimo-Aleut family extends across the arctic from the Bering Straits to the east coast of Greenland.
+The Comparative Inuit-Aleut Dictionary (ANLC Research Paper 9) provides information on proto-Inuit-Aleut, and the Comparative Athabascan Lexicon provides information on Proto-Athabascan and its relationship to Eyak and Tlingit.
+Both the Inuit-Aleut and the AET language families extend well beyond the borders of Alaska.
+The Inuit-Aleut family extends across the arctic from the Bering Straits to the east coast of Greenland.
 Athabascan languages range through western Canada and down into the US Pacific Northwest and desert Southwest.
-The origin, or homeland, of the Eskimo-Aleut languages lies in the Bering Strait or Southwestern Alaska region.
+The origin, or homeland, of the Inuit-Aleut languages lies in the Bering Strait or Southwestern Alaska region.
 The homeland for the AET languages lies somewhere around the Alaska-Yukon border.
-But where did proto-Eskimo-Aleut and proto-AET come from?
+But where did proto-Inuit-Aleut and proto-AET come from?

 |However, these proposals should be approached with caution and be treated as such.

 That is, as proposals, not demonstrated facts.
 In an excellent 1988 review of the

 "Though debate is as lively today as ever before, still no proof of genetic relationship of any native American language family to any Asiatic language family has yet been offered that satisfies even a majority of linguists who have carefully studied such subjects." [full article]